sustrik/libdill/compatibility.md

 It is likely to work with DragonFlyBSD.
 NetBSD and OpenBSD probably need `DILL_THREAD_FALLBACK` to work as Thread Local Storage is unsupported.
 If you are using libdill on these platforms, please let us know.

+There is currently no support for Windows.
 Cygwin is very broken, it does not support AF_UNIX properly so no development will progress further with this platform.
 Work will be done porting libdill to use Mingw and Windows IOCP instead, help is welcome.

 ### Compiler